roniemartinez/amortization/README.rst

 Support
 -------

-If you like ``amortization`` or if it is useful to you, show your support by buying me a coffee.
+If you like ``amortization`` or if it is useful to you, show your support by sponsoring my projects.

 .. image:: https://img.shields.io/github/sponsors/roniemartinez?label=github%20sponsors&logo=github%20sponsors&style=for-the-badge